citcheese/ODBParser/README.md

 Notes
 -------------
 * Script is pretty verbose (maybe too verbose) but I like seeing what's going on.
 Feel free to silence print statements if you don't care.
-* All output is JSON.
+* Default output is JSON.
 You can convert the files to CSV on the fly or you can run script after you dump ES instance to only convert files you care about to JSON.
 Whatever you want.
 If you convert on fly, script will move JSON files to folder called "JSON backups" in same directory.<b>NOTE:</b> When converting to CSV, script drops exact duplicate rows and drops columns and rows where all values are NaN, because that's what I wanted to do.
 Feel free to edit function if you'd rather have exact copy of JSON file.
 * If you already have JSON files that you have dumped from other sources, you can convert them to CSV with the script.
 Again, script will move JSON files to a backup folder.
 * If script pulls back huge number of indices that have field you care about, script will list names of the dbs, pause and give you ten seconds to decide whether you want to go ahead and pull all the data from every index as I've found if you get too many databases returned even after you've specified fields you want, there is a good chance data is fake or useless logs and you can usually tell from name whether either possibility is the case.
 If you don't act within 10 seconds, script will go ahead and dump every index.
 * As you may have noticed, lot of people have been scanning for MongoDB databases and holding them hostage, often changing name to something like "TO_RESTORE_EMAIL_XXXRESTORE.COM."
 My MongoDb scraper will ignore all databases and collections that have been pwned by checking name of DB/collection against list of strings that indicate pwnage (check it in mongodbscraper function if want to add your own terms)